Description

 - 2-3 tablespoons olive oil, divided

-- big handful broccoli or cauliflower florets (roughly 6 ounces)
+- big handful broccoli or cauliflower florets (approx. 6 ounces)

-- 2 medium carrots (roughly 6 ounces), peeled & diced into 1-inch cubes
+- 2 medium carrots (approx. 6 ounces), peeled and diced into 1-inch cubes

-- 2 links Never Any!
-Apple Chicken Sausage, sliced into 1-inch pieces
+- 2 links fully-cooked chicken sausage, sliced into 1-inch pieces

-- 2 thick slices Specially Selected Italian Bread (roughly 2 ounces), sliced into 1-inch cubes
+- 2 thick slices Italian bread (approx. 2 ounces), sliced into 1-inch cubes

 Instructions